What Is Coolify? Self-Hosted PaaS Explained (2026)

 Production Hardening: Beyond the Default Firewall Setup

 First, always use your cloud provider’s firewall as the first line of defense.
 This network-level firewall can block malicious traffic before it even reaches your server.
 An independent security guide advises this approach because of how Docker can directly manipulate iptables, potentially bypassing local UFW rules.
-The guide also recommends ensuring that public registration is disabled in Coolify after your initial setup.
+The guide also recommends ensuring that public registration is disabled in the dashboard after your initial setup.

 Troubleshooting Common Issues: The ‘Unhealthy Container’ Problem